leelakanakala/dynamic-threat-feed/README.md

 ### 1. Prerequisites

 - Cloudflare account with Workers and KV enabled
-- Cloudflare API token with Intel:Edit permissions
+- Cloudflare API token with Gateway:Edit permissions
 - Node.js 18+ and npm

 ### 2. Installation